-- Report this immediately to the DSL or in her absence a DDSL. - Make a clear record of what the child has said to you or of the information given to you. - Be guided by the DSL or DDSL as to what you should do next: do not investigate yourself.

-2.3 if you just suspect abuse but there is no disclosure:

-• Report your suspicion immediately to the DSL or in her absence a DDSL.

-2.4 Allegations against staff, including volunteers, contractors and supply staff, other than the Headmaster: if you wish to make an allegation:
+- Report this immediately to the DSL or in her absence a DDSL. - Make a clear record of what the child has said to you or of the information given to you. - Be guided by the DSL or DDSL as to what you should do next: do not investigate yourself. - Follow the steps for disclosures above, noting that the pupil should be taken seriously kept safe and not be made to feel that thy are creating a problem for reporting abuse. - Remember that at Bradfield there is zero tolerance of peer-on-peer abuse including harassment of all kinds and bullying including cyber-bullying. - The threshold for any instance of bullying, cyber-bullying harassment or peer-on-peer abuse to be regarded as a child protection matter is whether or not there is actual significant harm or the risk of significant harm. - If unsure, guidance must be sought from the DSL or a DDSL: follow the golden rule: if in any doubt, report. - Where there is any uncertainty about whether or not an incident reaches the threshold of harm as a child protection matter, guidance will be sought from the local children's services. - Sanctions logs and records of peer-on-peer abuse will include references to any unacceptable sexual conduct including in any intimate relationships between pupils. - 2.3 if you just suspect abuse but there is no disclosure: - Report your suspicion immediately to the DSL or in her absence a DDSL. - 2.4 Allegations against staff, including volunteers, contractors and supply staff, other than the Headmaster: if you wish to make an allegation: - Report an allegation immediately to the Headmaster or in his absence the Warden without informing the person against whom the allegation has been made. - Ensure that any child involved is safe. - Do not discuss the issue with colleagues, friends, pupils, family or anyone else unless otherwise directed by the Headmaster - Be aware that you may directly contact local children's services and/orthe Police directly. - 2.5 Allegations against the Headmaster: if you wish to make an allegation: - Report this immediately to the Warden or in her absence the Deputy Warden without informing the Headmaster. - Ensure that any child involved is safe. - Do not discuss the issue with colleagues, friends, pupils, family or anyone else unless otherwise directed by the Warden

-- Report an allegation immediately to the Headmaster or in his absence the Warden without informing the person against whom the allegation has been made. - Ensure that any child involved is safe. - Do not discuss the issue with colleagues, friends, pupils, family or anyone else unless otherwise directed by the Headmaster - Be aware that should the need arise you may directly contact local children's services and/or the Police directly.
+• Be aware that you may directly contact local children's services and/or the Police directly.

-2.5 Allegations against the Headmaster: if you wish to make an allegation:

-- Report this immediately to the Warden or in her absence the Deputy Warden without informing the Headmaster. - Ensure that any child involved is safe. - Do not discuss the issue with colleagues, friends, pupils, family or anyone else unless otherwise directed by the Warden - Be aware that should the need arise you may directly contact local children's services and/or the Police directly. - 2.6 Allegations: niggling doubts ('sixth sense', cognitive dissonance): - 9.1 If you have a niggling doubt about any situation involving staff, report this immediately to the Headmaster or if it concerns the Headmaster to the Warden, without informing the person regarding whom you have a niggling doubt or any other person.
-Any such report will be recorded with a note of the record being held by the designated safeguarding governor and if there is any
+2.6 Allegations: niggling doubts

+('sixth sense', cognitive dissonance where something doesn't seem quite right):

+If you have a niggling doubt about any situation involving staff, report this immediately to the Headmaster or if it concerns the Headmaster to the Warden, without informing the person regarding whom you have a niggling doubt or any other person.

+Any such report will be recorded with a note of the record being held by the designated safeguarding governor and if there is any doubt about the seriousness of the doubt, the Headmaster or Warden as appropriate will seek the advice of the local authority in making this decision.